 The amount of each ingredient totally depends on the flavor I’m looking for.
 I like pretty dark chocolate so I start with a couple of tablespoons of the powder and then only add a little bit of the coconut oil and honey at a time until I like the flavor.

-If I’m feeling herbal (which is more often than now) I make what we call “zoom balls” with added ashwagandha, marshmallow root powder, licorice root powder to the cocoa.
+If I'm feeling herbal (which is more often than not) I make what we call “zoom balls” with added ashwagandha, marshmallow root powder, licorice root powder to the cocoa.
 Then I sprinkle in some goji berries, nuts and seeds-—I like sunflower seeds and crushed walnuts—to make an antioxidant rich complete protein.

 Sometimes I'm cheap and lazy but I still want the sugiez so I take what I have in my pantry and whip up some quick and easy chocolate PB cups.

 Use 1:1:1 ratio of cacao powder or cocoa powder, melted coconut oil, and sweetener of your choice (maple syrup, honey, agave nectar, coconut sugar, etc.).